ErichStyger/MetaClockClock/Firmware/tinyK22_Master/readme.txt

 TODO:

-If intermezzo stopped or not running: clear pixels (but not all the time)!
+If intermezzo stopped or not running: clear pixels (but not every time)!
 #if PL_MATRIX_CONFIGURATION_ID == PL_MATRIX_ID_SMARTWALL_16x5
   } else {
     clearUnusedPixel(); /*clear the unused pixels in the background */